bigwiv/Biopython-cn/chr14.rst

     >>> handle.write(text)
     >>> handle.close()

-14.1.3??Writing motifs
+14.1.3  Writing motifs
 ~~~~~~~~~~~~~~~~~~~~~~

-Speaking of exporting, let¡¯s look at export functions in general.
+Speaking of exporting, letâ€™s look at export functions in general.
 To
 export a motif in the JASPAR ``.pfm`` format, use

 .. code:: verbatim